 The Goods Are Not Properly Wrapped

-This usually means pallet shrink wrap and plenty of it too!
-Using pallet shrink wrap is easy and should be applied once you have secured all of your boxes to the pallet, ready to be shipped to your chosen destination.
+Using pallet shrink wrap is a relatively easy task and should be applied once you have loaded and secured all items to your pallet, ready to be shipped to your chosen destination.

-Also, it won’t hurt to double check that you have enough pallet shrink wrap to properly wrap your pallet in the future.
-After all, the last thing you would want is for this situation to happen again.
+Also, it wouldn't hurt to double-check that you have enough pallet shrink wrap to properly wrap your pallet - the more, the better.
+After all, the last thing you want is a repeat of events!